HarryAllen1/tsa-grouping-thing/docs/admin/self-hosting.md

 Go to Settings -> Authorized domains and add all of the domains you will be using.

 ## Fixing up the app

+Look for instances of contact info and the `lwsd.org` domain and the `jhstsa.org` domain and change those to whatever you're doing.
+The app should work.
+I'm not sure if it actually will though, since I've never actually ever tried using this guide.